AdamBear/thoughts/README.md

 - [X] test different sd model types, such as merge pt and lora.
 - [ ] continue preparing write on zhihu about study and learn
 - [ ] video-retalking sr method integration
+- [ ] research COT of large model
+- [ ] chinese Clip with multimodal gpt